At Salon Punk we’ve been testing what works, what does not work and everything in between for your salon, here’s what we discovered:

 2. Time with online media to surpass TV this year, what does it mean for your salon?

 We love TV advertising but let’s face it how many times has your salon appeared on Channel4?
 Never mind, although TV and the radio remains one of the most effective ways to put your service in front of the thousands, time spent with online media, that is online ads through Facebook, Instagram, Pinterest etc, is predicted to overtake TV, 38% and 37% respectively, the rest split between radio and print.

-3. Direct mail still helps to shout loud in the digital era
+3. Direct mail as a salon promotion still helps to shout loud in the digital era

 Officially, Direct mail is experiencing something of a renaissance, and we agree.
 One of the first tactics we run through our Extreme Mentor salons is direct mail campaign.
 No online ads, no website, no social media – yet, we get salons packed through little flyers fast and when I say fast I mean in days not weeks.
 We’ve long been an advocate for licking stamps and pushing through flyers everywhere.
 Here is an article for you to read everything you need to know why direct mail will pack your salon fast.